inseri-swiss/inseri-core-wp/docs/blocks/share.md

 ### Primary Text

 The text displayed on the button.
-The default value is "Share page".
+The default value is "Share".

 ### Copied Text